timonier/davmail/README.md

 ```

 __Note__: The environment variables `PORT_*` are not mandatories.
 The default values for these variables are the values used in the [documentation](http://davmail.sourceforge.net/serversetup.html).

-## Contributing

-1. Fork it.
-2. Create your branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.

-__Note__: Use the script `bin/build-image` to test your modifications locally.

-If you like / use this project, please let me known by adding a [★](https://help.github.com/articles/about-stars/) on the [GitHub repository](https://github.com/timonier/davmail).

 ## Links